 "You're annoying."
 He smirked cruelly while saying this before turning and walking off to continue his search of Naruto.

 Sakura didn't move for what seemed to be eons.
 Hinata don't even think she realized that she was still there until she spoke to the other girl.
 "That feeling you h-have right now."
 Sakura's head whipped toward her.
-"It's p-probably what Naruto feels like all the t-time."
+"It's p-probably what Naruto feels like

 She pondered this for a moment before gathering what was left of her bento box from the bench and wandering away, mumbling to herself, "Maybe next time I can be a little nicer to him."